Coding4Glory/tiny-ide.nvim/README.md

     │   └── skel.lua
     └── init.lua

 The default loading order is as following (ommiting the lua/ folder).
-This can be changed in *lua/plugins/lazy.lua*
+This can be changed in *lua/plugins/lazy.lua*.
+It's recomended to place additional plugin configurations in the custom folder. **The line required to load the custom folder is commented out in `plugins/lazy.loa`.** The plugin prepared in the custom folder might cause issues with netrw.
+To avoid those it's

 1. init.lua
     1. options.lua
     1. lazy.lua
+        1. plugins/common
+        1. plugins/ide
         1. plugins/tiny
-        1. plugins/tiny-ide
         1. plugins/custom
     1. tiny.lua
-        1. tiny/buffers.lua
-        1. tiny/terminal.lua
-        1. tiny/templates.lua
-        1. tiny/modeline.lua
-        1. tiny/projectsettings.lua

-### tile type plugins
+### File type plugins

-tiny.nvim uses the native ftplugin loading mechanism to set file type specific settings.
+tiny-ide.nvim uses the native ftplugin loading mechanism to set file type specific settings.
 Those files have to be written in classic VimScript, examples are included for lua and vimscript.

 ## Included Plugins

 Plugins are separated in two categories: Basic, to be found in the tiny folder and advanced in the tiny-ide folder.

 - common
     - [neogit](https://github.com/NeogitOrg/neogit)